DarrenDavy12/Snowflake-Medallion-Data-Pipeline-End-to-End-ELT/README.md

 ### 📊 Business Solution: "I built a centralized analytical warehouse in Snowflake that provides a single source of truth for sales reporting."

+### 📃 Check out my docs folder which briefly goes over deep points on why I chose this design architecture, also its good learning and notes to help me too!

 <br>

 ### 📖 Overview